UCAS: Personal statements

 The personal statement is an integral part of the application.
 It gives candidates a chance to write about their achievements, their interest in the subject they are applying for, as well as their suitability, interest and commitment to higher education.
 Personal statements can contain a maximum of 4,000 characters (including spaces) or 47 lines – whichever comes first, with a maximum of 94 characters per line.
 A research study conducted by UCAS with over 300,000 personal statements of students revealed that the personal statement (among the student's grades) is the most important part within the application process.
 Plagiarism in personal statements is common and UCAS uses Copycatch software to detect personal statements that are considered to have 30% or more "similarity" to statements submitted by others.
 The free-form nature of the application also lead some applications to complete the essay in an absurdist manner.

-Due to being viewed by some as being rooted in class bias, UCAS has developed a new format for the personal statement, beginning for those completing an application for 2026 entry onwards.
+UCAS has developed a new format for the personal statement, beginning for those completing an application for 2026 entry onwards.
+UCAS claims this change was to ensure that all students have a fair opportunity to present their aspirations, regardless of background.
 The new format replaces the free-form personal statement with three questions: